iamsrp/fortumage/README.md

 The images produced by this are probably more weird than anything else.
 However, if you are looking for a talking point then you probably have one.
-The prompt which genrated the image is stored in the PNF metadata.
+The prompt which genrated the image is stored in the PNG metadata.

 ## TODO